drtyhbo/drty/docs/example.md

     var drty = require('drty');

-Load the drty library into `drty`.
+Thi line loads the drty library into `drty`.

     exports.settings = {

-When drty calls `require()` on your settings.js file, it expects to find an export named settings.
+This line is required because drty expects to find an export name settings when it calls `require()` on your settings.js file.

     DATABASE: {
     	ENGINE: drty.db.backends.MySQL,